 Most people are aware of common side effects of cancer treatment like nausea and hair loss.
 But many don't realize that most people treated for cancer develop problems in the mouth.
 These problems can make it hard to eat, talk, and swallow.
 This may interfere with cancer treatment and lessen quality of life.
 This information will explain how you can prevent or manage these side effects.Back to top

 Head and neck radiation and chemotherapy can cause mouth problems that range from dry mouth to life-threatening infections.
 These problems can occur when receiving treatment or even months or years after treatment.

-For example, mouth sores can occur because chemotherapy and radiation kill fast-growing cells such as cancer cells.
-But these treatments also kill healthy cells that are fast-growing, like the cells that line your mouth.
-In addition, radiation to the head and neck can damage the glands that make saliva, or salivary glands, greatly reducing the amount of saliva that’s produced.
+For example, mouth sores can occur because chemotherapy and radiation kill fast-growing cells including both cancer cells and healthy cells that are fast-growing, like the cells that line your mouth.
+In addition, radiation to the head and neck can damage the glands that make saliva (the salivary glands), greatly reducing the amount of saliva that’s produced.
 Without enough saliva, tooth decay and other infections can develop.Back to top

 Head and neck radiation may cause:

 - Loss of taste or changes in the way food tastes.

 Chemotherapy may cause: